SynCABEL: Synthetic Contextualized Augmentation for Biomedical Entity Linking: Introduction

 \section{Introduction}

 Biomedical Entity Linking (BEL) is the task of mapping spans of text in biomedical documents to concepts in knowledge bases (KBs) such as the UMLS or SNOMED CT.

-Early BEL approaches were largely context-free, relying on lexical matching or self-supervised models that exploited the KB alone, thus avoiding the need for context-dependent annotated training data.
-However, such methods struggle with pervasive lexical ambiguity: terms like “discharge” (release vs. secretion) or abbreviations common in clinical texts, such as “AS” (Aortic Stenosis vs. Ankylosing Spondylitis), may refer to distinct concepts~\cite{newman-griffis_ambiguity_2021,xu2007study}.

-To overcome these limitations, context-aware models emerged, leveraging surrounding text to resolve ambiguity.
-While superior when sufficiently trained, they introduce a major constraint: the need for large-scale, high-quality annotated datasets, which are scarce in the biomedical domain.
+Early approaches relied on context-free lexical matching or self-supervised models trained from the KB alone.
+However, they struggle with ambiguity: terms such as “discharge” (release vs. secretion) or abbreviations such as “AS” (Aortic Stenosis vs. Ankylosing Spondylitis) may refer to distinct concepts depending on context~\cite{newman-griffis_ambiguity_2021,xu2007study}.
+These limitations motivated context-aware BEL models, which encode mentions with surrounding text to disambiguate surface forms.
+Although effective when sufficiently trained, they introduce a major constraint: the need for large-scale, high-quality annotated datasets, which are scarce in the biomedical domain.
 Creating such resources is labor-intensive, requiring clinical experts to match mentions to ontology concepts.
-This scarcity severely limits generalization and creates a bottleneck for supervised BEL, as illustrated in Figure~\ref{fig:intro} where an ambiguous mention requiring context is absent from the training set.
+This scarcity limits generalization and creates a bottleneck for supervised BEL, as illustrated in Figure~\ref{fig:intro}.

-To address this annotation scarcity issue, we introduce \textbf{SynCABEL} (\textbf{Syn}thetic \textbf{C}ontextualized \textbf{A}ugmentation for \textbf{B}iomedical \textbf{E}ntity \textbf{L}inking), a framework designed to enhance context-aware BEL by leveraging large language models (LLMs) to generate context-rich training instances for all candidate concepts in a KB.
-Our contributions are as follows:
+To address this annotation scarcity issue, we introduce \textbf{SynCABEL} (\textbf{Syn}thetic \textbf{C}ontextualized \textbf{A}ugmentation for \textbf{B}iomedical \textbf{E}ntity \textbf{L}inking), a novel framework designed to enhance context-aware BEL by leveraging large language models (LLMs) to generate context-rich training instances for all candidate concepts in a KB.
+Our contributions are listed as follows:

 \begin{itemize} \item We release the first large-scale multilingual synthetic dataset for BEL in English, French, and Spanish. \item We show that SynCABEL matches full human-annotated training performance with substantially fewer human annotations. \item We demonstrate that combining recent decoder-only models with SynCABEL and guided inference achieves state-of-the-art performance on multiple BEL benchmarks. \end{itemize}